Feryareli/003-Generative-Adversarial-Networks/README.md

 The backtest was performed on 100 generated scenarios, testing the active trading strategy at various stop-loss and take-profit levels.
 Results are presented in comparison to the passive buy-and-hold strategy.

 ### Key Parameters:
-- **Number of Shares**: Predefined based on the trading strategy.
+- **Number of Shares**: 81 shares, optimized based on the trading strategy.
-- **Stop-Loss Levels**: 10 predefined levels for analysis.
+- **Stop-Loss Levels**: 0.143 predefined for comprehensive analysis.
-- **Take-Profit Levels**: 10 predefined levels for analysis.
+- **Take-Profit Levels**: 0.2546 predefined for comparative testing.
-- **RSI Window**: Used for buy and sell signal generation.
+- **RSI Window**: 10 periods, used to generate buy and sell signals.
+- **RSI Lower Threshold**: 90, indicating an oversold level for potential buy signals.
-- **RSI Thresholds**: Values indicating overbought and oversold conditions to trigger signals.
+- **RSI Lower Threshold**: 99 indicating an overbought level for potential sell signals.

 ---